 After confirmation of a plan, circumstances may arise that prevent the debtor from completing the plan.
 In such situations, the debtor may ask the court to grant a "hardship discharge."
 Generally, such a discharge is available only if:

 Injury or illness that precludes employment sufficient to fund even a modified plan may serve as the basis for a hardship discharge.
 The hardship discharge is more limited than the discharge described above and does not apply to any debts that are non-dischargeable in a Chapter 7 case.

 Bankruptcies frequently involve multiple classes of debts and a tangle of legal relationships with different parties.
 A lawyer can help you sort out your rights and simplify the process of identifying and satisfying your various obligations.
-Contact an attorney for a free initial case review today to learn how they can help you successfully put your financial woes behind you.
+Learn how an experienced, local bankruptcy attorney can help you successfully put your financial woes behind you.